xfarrow/locatemydevice/README.md

 | <img src="/images/home.png" alt="Homescreen" width="190" height="390.641"> | <img src="/images/sms.png" width="190" height="390.641"> |

 ## Usage
-Send an SMS to the device you want to locate to retrieve information about it.
+Send an SMS to the device you want to locate in order to retrieve information about it.

 **Synopsis**
 <br/>